$U_{n, \mathbf{k}}$ Orbitals

 Semi-symbolic arithmatics (experimental)

 Add two linear combination of orbitals.
-The resulting linear combination has a orthogonal basis set if both linear combinations have orthogonal basis sets and they are mutually orthogonal as specified in mutual_orthonormal
+The resulting linear combination has a orthogonal basis set if both linear combinations have orthogonal basis sets and they are mutually orthogonal as specified in mutual_orthonormal.

 julia> Ο_sum = Οβ + Οβ